flame/blis/README.md

 our [Hardware Support](docs/HardwareSupport.md) guide for a full list of optimized kernels.

+The [Release Notes](docs/ReleaseNotes.md) contain a summary of new features provided by each new tagged version (release) of BLIS, along with the date the release.

-We also provide wikis on the following topics, which will likely be of interest to more advanced users and developers:
+We also provide documentation on the following topics, which will likely be of interest to more advanced users and developers:
  * [Configurations](docs/ConfigurationHowTo.md).
 This document describes how the configuration system works in BLIS, and also provides step-by-step instructions for creating a new configuration.